OfficeDev/Microsoft-Teams-Samples/samples/tab-request-approval/csharp/README.md

 ![SendRequest](TabRequestApproval/Images/9.Request_Popup_User2.png)

-- On click of notification a task module will open, redirecting the user to the request.
+- On click of notification a dialog will open, redirecting the user to the request.

 ![SendRequest](TabRequestApproval/Images/10.Requests_User1.png)